Home

 We turned north in Stanley on SR-75 following the Salmon River.

 Note that we are in Stanley and this picture does not have a snow capped mountain in it.
-That is difficult, but possible.
+A picture from Stanley without a snow capped mountain is difficult, but possible.

 Joyce took this picture to show how the Salmon River has cut through this mountain.

 The other side of the Salmon River and that same mountain looks like this.
-The igneous intrusions were not visible on the other side of the river.
+The igneous intrusions or dikes were not visible on the other side of the river.

 We are located in what is known as Lower Stanley where these igneous intrusions are prominent on the hill.